Key takeaways

 4. Email or PDF exchanges

-While the /s/ signature is convenient and widely accepted, it has important limitations you need to know before using one.
+While the /s/ signature is convenient and widely accepted in the right contexts, it has important limitations that every legal operator needs to understand before relying on it.

-Certain documents are legally restricted to handwritten, original signatures, often because they need to be notarized or recorded with a government office.
+Some documents are legally restricted to handwritten, original signatures, often because they need to be notarized or recorded with a government office.
+In these "wet-ink-only" scenarios, a typed signature — no matter how carefully formatted — does not meet statutory requirements.
+Courts and registries often reject them outright.

 Examples include: